Find Trade Colleges

 Personal Service Worker Supervisor

-What Does it Take to Be a Personal Service Worker Supervisor?
+What is a Personal Service Worker Supervisor?

-Occupation Description Directly supervise and coordinate activities of personal service workers, such as flight attendants, hairdressers, or caddies.
+Position Description Directly supervise and coordinate activities of personal service workers, such as flight attendants, hairdressers, or caddies.

 • Inform workers about interests or special needs of specific groups.